michael-schaefer-eu/combinationlock/README.md

 The cli app is packaged in an executable phar archive.

-To run the app, simply execute `php combinationlock.phar <n>` with n as the code length (at least 2).
+To run the app, simply execute `php CodeBreaker.phar <n>` with n as the code length (at least 2).

 Example:

 ```
-$ php combinationlock.phar 5
+$ php CodeBreaker.phar 5
 10056
 10156
 .